-Revenue includes upfront licensing fees, milestone payments and reimbursements of research and development costs.
-Non-refundable technology access fees received from collaboration agreements that require the Company's continuing involvement in the form of development efforts are recognized as revenue ratably over the development period.
-Milestone payments based on performance are recognized when the performance criteria are met and there are no further performance obligations.
-Where agreements have more than one milestone, a determination is made as to whether the milestones should be recognized separately or combined into a single unit of account in accordance with Emerging Issues Task Force Issue 00-21, Revenue Arrangements with Multiple Deliverables.
-In general milestones which relate to discrete development steps (i.e. can be used by the co-development partners to decide whether to continue the development under the agreement) are recognized as separate units of account.
-Research and development work is compensated at a non-refundable hourly rate for a projected number of hours.
+Revenue includes upfront licensing fees, milestone payments for R&D achievements, and reimbursements of research and development costs.
+Where agreements have more than one deliverable, a determination is made as to whether the license and R&D elements should be recognized separately or combined into a single unit of account in accordance with Emerging Issues Task Force Issue 00-21, Revenue Arrangements with Multiple Deliverables.
+In general, the different elements of these arrangements are recognized as one unit of accounting, as the Company does not have objective and verifiable evidence of the fair value of the undelivered items in the arrangement and because of the interrelated nature of license and R&D activities.

+The Company uses a Multiple Attribution Model, referred to as the milestone-based method:

+- As milestones relate to discrete development steps (i.e. can be used by the co-development partners to decide whether to continue the development under the agreement), the Company views that milestone events have substance and represent the achievement of defined goals worthy of the payments.
+Therefore, milestone payments based on performance are recognized when the performance criteria are met and there are no further performance obligations. - Non-refundable technology access fees received from collaboration agreements that require the Company's continuing involvement in the form of development efforts are recognized as revenue ratably over the development period.

+- Research and development work is compensated at a non-refundable hourly rate for a projected number of hours.
 Revenue on such agreements is recognized at the hourly rate for the number of hours worked as the research and development work is performed.
 Costs incurred under these contracts are considered costs in the period incurred.
 Payments received in advance of performance are recorded as deferred revenue and recognized in revenue as services are rendered.